 Cavalier Coastal Kitchen

 This historic property has been beloved by travelers passing through San Simeon for generations.
 The fact that this restaurant sits steps away from the Whale Trail whale-watching telescope should tell you something about its advantageous location.
-Part of the Cavalier Oceanfront Resort, this restaurant boasts wide ocean views that take in coastal cliffs and dark blue waters.
+Part of the Cavalier Oceanfront Resort, Cavalier Coastal Kitchen boasts wide ocean views that take in coastal cliffs and dark blue waters.
 Though the restaurant offers breakfast, lunch and dinner, its position really shines during a magical pink-and-gold sunset.
 For breakfast, order yourself a hearty American favorite like an omelet, waffle, or breakfast burrito.
 Lunch will have your mouth watering for a salmon salad or Hearst Ranch Beef burger.
 And in the evening, grab a cocktail from the restaurant’s full bar and situate yourself by a window to take in the view.
 Add a charcuterie plate for starters, then transition to dinner, with fried chicken, baby back ribs, or spaghetti bolognese.
 The casual atmosphere and generous portions will renew your energy for another day of hiking, cycling, surfing, or sightseeing.